princenyeche/jiraone/README.md

   * password -&gt; string
   * url -&gt; string
   * example usage: LOGIN(user="username", password="token", url="http://example.com")
-* `endpoint` -&gt; This is an alias to the `EndPoints` class and has many methods that can be called directly
+* `endpoint` -&gt; This is an alias to the `EndPoints` class and it has many methods that can be called directly
   * example usage: `endpoint.myself()`, `endpoint.search_users()`
-* `echo` -&gt; A copy of the PrettyPrint Class used to nicely format a printed result. to call, simply use the function `echo`
+* `echo` -&gt; A copy of the PrettyPrint Class used to nicely format a represented printed result. to call, simply use the function `echo`
   * example usage:
      ```python
     from jiraone import echo